Leading Metal Etching Manufacturers

 Chemical Milling

-Chemical milling, also known as photochemical milling or chemical machining, also involves a masking compound and an etchant.
-During chemical milling, manufacturers start by covering a piece of sheet metal in an inert masking compound.
-Then, they bathe the metal in an appropriate etchant.
-As the exposed metal and etchant react, the etchant cuts via dissolution.
+Chemical milling, also known as photochemical milling or chemical machining, involves the use of a masking compound and an etchant.
+In this process, a sheet of metal is first coated with an inert masking compound.
+The metal is then immersed in a suitable etchant, which selectively dissolves the exposed areas.

 Mechanical Milling

-Mechanical milling is used to etch a wide range of metal surfaces, both straight and curved.
-With the help of CNC controls, the cutter or laser moves carefully and prescribed speeds, applying precise pressure.
-This creates designs and images with fine, clean lines.
-The only drawback of chemical milling is that it has high initial tooling costs and you must perform maintenance on it using qualified personnel.
+Mechanical milling is employed to etch various metal surfaces, both flat and curved.
+Controlled by CNC systems, the cutter or laser moves precisely at prescribed speeds, applying accurate pressure to create designs and patterns with clean, fine lines.
+The primary drawback of mechanical milling lies in its high initial tooling costs and the requirement for skilled maintenance personnel.

 Acid Etching